lambdamikel/DLMAPS/README.md

 [https://github.com/ha-mo-we/Racer/](https://github.com/ha-mo-we/Racer/).

-nRQL / DLMAPS provided the first Description Logic ABox expressive, conjunctive query language with an [evaluation cost / heuristic query optimizer](https://github.com/lambdamikel/DLMAPS/blob/main/src/query/optimizer21.lisp) that drastically (i.e., by several orders of magnitude) improved query performance.
+nRQL / DLMAPS provided the first Description Logic ABox expressive, conjunctive query language with a [heuristic query optimizer](https://github.com/lambdamikel/DLMAPS/blob/main/src/query/optimizer21.lisp) that drastically improved query performance (i.e., frequently by several orders of magnitude).
+The query planner / optimizer was based on query rewritting, sub-goal / conjunct reordering, and query inference (i.e., identification and removal of implied and hence redundant sub-queries, identification of inconsistent, tautological, or subsumed sub-queries in combination with caching, query realization, etc.)  Many of these ideas and techniques have later been adapted, adopted, and analyzed somewhat more theoretical by other researchers in the Semantic Web and Description Logics field, and have been applied for SPARQL and GeoSPARQL as well.
+Our implemented and documented techniques for geospatial query answering predate subsequent work on GeoSPARQL by years, yet there are almost no citations of our work.

 But back to DLMAPS: